VTUL/InstallScripts/ansible/roles/hyrax/README.md

 - `project_db_admin_user`: PostgreSQL user with Superuser privileges that may be used to create the application roles on a remote PostgreSQL server
 - `project_db_admin_password`: PostgreSQL password of above-mentioned `project_db_admin_user`
 - `project_google_analytics_id`: the Google Analytics ID associated with this project
+- `iiif_cache_duration`: the amount of time in seconds an object will be cached by the IIIF server